Busch Gardens Tampa Bay: 1990–1999: Thrill additions and animal habitats

-By the early 1990s, Busch Gardens sought to add more attractions to keep the attention of the public and to keep up with amusement industry trends.
-The last major attraction, the panda exhibit, debuted in 1988, officials acknowledging the park was due for another addition.
+By the early 1990s, Busch Gardens sought to add more attractions to keep up the attention from the public and amusement industry trends.
+The panda exhibit, introduced in 1988, was the last significant attraction introduced to the park.
+Busch Gardens officials recognized the need for a subsequent addition.
 The campervan park was closed in 1990 due to the decline in sales.
 The former Old Swiss House reopened as the Crown Colony House in early 1990.
 A restaurant was added on the top floor of the renovated building utilizing an African theme.
 The Swinging Vines attraction was removed around 1991.
 The park announced Questor in May 1991, a motion simulator ride manufactured by Reflectone, which opened on May 23.
 Located near the Clydesdale stables and Crown Colony House, Questor featured the story of explorer Sir Edison Fitzwilly pursuing the Crystal of Zed through different landscapes.

 To maintain its hold in the Florida theme park market, Busch Gardens unveiled plans to construct the Myombe Reserve, a 3 acre chimpanzee and gorilla exhibit that would replace the Boma section.
 The exhibit opened on June 17, 1992, with its entrance located near the Moroccan Palace Theater.
 The park hosted a temporary Olympic village for the U.S. team in July as a sponsor of the 1992 Summer Olympics.
-Continuing efforts to expand, the park revealed its plans to construct a signature steel roller coaster within the Congo section named Kumba in November.
-Manufactured by Bolliger & Mabillard, the roller coaster was established in the northwest area of the park near the Congo River Rapids and bumper cars.
+Continuing efforts to expand, the park revealed plans in November to construct a signature steel roller coaster within the Congo section named Kumba.
+Manufactured by Bolliger & Mabillard, the roller coaster would be constructed in the northwest area of the park near the Congo River Rapids and bumper cars.
 The roller coaster debuted with a height of 143 ft, a track length of 3978 ft, and reached speeds of 60 mph upon opening on April 21, 1993.
-In 1994, a kids area titled the Land of the Dragons was earmarked to replace the Dwarf Village.
+In 1994, a kids area named the Land of the Dragons was earmarked to replace the Dwarf Village.
 The Stanleyville variety show saw its production close in 1994, after fourteen years, and a new ice skating show debut in the Moroccan Palace Theater titled, Hollywood Live on Ice, in November.